Kernix13/markdown-cheatsheet/README.md

 ### Tables

-I only used this for the Pull Requests and Issues I open on freeCodeCamp.
-It is a list of common prefixes to include in your titles.
-However, here is a generic table.
-I will not explain all of this but pay attention to the syntax that is creating the column divisions:
+I only used this for the Pull Requests and Issues I opened on freeCodeCamp.
+That table is a list of common prefixes to include in your titles (See the Git commands link above).
+Here is a generic table.
+I will not explain all of this but pay attention to the syntax that is creating the column divisions and alignment:

 | Left aligned | Center aligned | Right aligned |
 | :----------- | :-----------: | -----------: |